Adam-Gladstone/PortfolioManager/README.md

   <img src="Images/PortfolioAnalysisResults.png" alt="Portfolio Analysis Results">
 </a>
 <p></p>

+The analysis displays the following graphs:
+- Portfolio Allocation: the percentage of each asset.
+- Historical Performance Assets: the historic returns of the assets over input the date range.
+- Risk vs. Reward: the %ag return for the %age volatility.
+- The Sharpe Ratio for each asset.
+- The historical performance of the Portfolio vs. the Benchmark.
+- The Portfolio Risk vs. Reward.

 From here you can go back and perform further analyses or add a new portfolio.